Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181111.md

 #### Team Goals for next week:

 * _Where do we want the project to be next week?_
+  * Continue (and complete?) lane detection algorithm, start on final features such as notification system
+  * Continue work on final presentation

 #### Individual Goals